-Tips to Produce Your Best Landscape Photography
+5 Tips to Shoot Your Best Landscape Photography

 Look at the following landscape photo as an example.

-These conditions were perfect for shooting this scene.
-Had the light been strong or direct, there would have been heavy shadows.
-If there had been a stronger breeze it could have rippled the surface of the loch, destroying the reflection.
+These conditions are perfect for shooting this landscape photo.
+Had the light been strong or direct, the shadows would be deep and ugly.
+Also, any breeze would have disrupted the surface of the lake, destroying the reflection.

-Tip 2: How the Weather Affects Light
+Landscape Photography Tip 2: Understand the Role of Weather

 Use Weather Apps

-Tip 3: How the Angle of the Sun Affects Light
+Landscape Photography Tip 3: How the Angle of the Sun Affects Light

-After the sun has set, the light can turn very blue in what we often call the Blue Hour.
+After the sun has set, the light can turn blue in what we call the Blue Hour.
 When this happens there aren’t any real shadows and the reflected light is soft.
 This is a wonderful time to capture landscapes although it can be technically demanding with long shutter speeds.

-Tip 4: Finding the Best Landscape Compositions
+Landscape Photography Tip 4: Finding Compositions

 Training your Compositional Eye